NotTerrence/Portfolio/README.md

 # Projects

 ## Augmented Reality Tower Defense
 A tower defense game that lets the player set his/her towers to create a deadly path to prevent the “enemies” from reaching their goal.
-It showcases rotational tracking, marker-less surface scanning, enemy AI, and device & user interactivity.
+It showcases rotational tracking, markerless surface scanning, enemy AI, and device & user interactivity.

 Tech stack: C# <br />
 Tools: Unity, Blender <br />